Owner & Managing Director

 Patrick has served as a Director of Small Luxury Hotels of the World (SLH) since 1999.
 Elected from the membership by their peers, the International Board represents the interests of over 500 member properties in over 80 countries around the world.
 Patrick was elected Chairman in 2006 for a three year period during which time he worked closely with the management company to ensure SLH's continuing success at a time of rapid change.
 Patrick remains deeply committed to SLH, having visited over 200 member properties around the world.

 Patrick is a passionate ambassador for Jersey and works tirelessly to strengthen the public perception of the island as a luxury destination.
 In 2010 Patrick co-founded the Luxury Jersey Hotels (LJH) consortium, designed to leverage the combined resources and marketing investment of a group of local hoteliers to identify and attract new market segments to Jersey.
-For the last six years Patrick has served as Chairman of LJH and during this time he has achieved both national and international recognition for the island as a leading gastronomic destination.
+For the last seven years Patrick has served as Chairman of LJH and during this time he has achieved both national and international recognition for the island as a leading gastronomic destination.